Houston Car Accident Lawyer

 Two other possible exceptions to the personal injury statute of limitations is the Soldiers’ and Sailors’ Civil Relief Act (SSCRA) and if the negligent driver fled the state.
 Under the SSCRA, your time being deployed and other instances of active duty do not count toward the two-year period.

-Contact The Krist Law Firm, P.C. to Schedule a Free Consultation Today
+Contact The Krist Law Firm, P.C. to Schedule Your Free Consultation Today